 There are many different roads to financial stability.

 The most common type of mortgage on the market today is the conventional mortgage.
 A conventional mortgage is a loan that is not insured or guaranteed by the government.
 Instead, it is backed by private lenders, such as banks and credit unions.
-Conventional loans usually have terms of 15 or 30 years, and they can be either adjustable-rate or fixed rate loans.
-Because they are not government-insured, conventional mortgages typically have higher interest rates than other types of loans.
+Conventional loans usually have terms of 15 or 30 years, and they can be either adjustable-rate or fixed-rate loans.
+Since they lack government insurance, conventional mortgages often bear higher interest rates than other loan types.
 However, they also tend to offer more flexible repayment terms and lower fees.
-For these reasons, conventional mortgages are a popular choice for homebuyers who are looking for a long-term loan with competitive rates.
+For these reasons, conventional mortgages are popular.
+Homebuyers seek long-term loans with competitive rates.

 You should consider your credit score, interest rate, down payment, and closing costs when applying for a mortgage